Thomas-Billon/JS_Gameboard_POC/README.md

-# JS_Gameboard_POC
+# Javascript Gameboard POC

- Proof of concept for Spicy Party
+Proof of concept made in 2020 for a 3D board game using only vanilla JS.

+### Requirements

+* Needs to be run on a server to execute script modules properly